junxit/us-congress-bills-110/metadata.md

 - 2007-04-12 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S4455)
 - 2007-04-12 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S4455)
 - 2007-04-12 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S4455)
+- 2007-04-13 — Message on Senate action sent to the House.
+- 2007-04-16 — Received in the House.
+- 2007-04-16 — Referred to the House Committee on Veterans' Affairs.